 On February 7, 2019, our board of directors separated the roles of Chief Executive Officer and Chairman of the Board, consistent with corporate governance best practices.
 Mr. Hodgson transitioned from his role as our Co-Chief Executive Officer to become our executive Chairman of the Board and Mr. Shipley became our sole Chief Executive Officer and President.
+Effective in June 2022, Mr. Shipley became the Executive Vice President and Duncan Bates was appointed President and Chief Executive Officer of the Company.
 Mr. Hodgson, as an executive Chairman, will remain actively involved in our management in this role, including with respect to overall corporate strategy and manufactured home park development and financing.

-Outstanding Equity Awards at December 31, 2021
+Outstanding Equity Awards at December 31, 2022

-The following table shows outstanding option awards held by the named executive officers as of December 31, 2021.
+The following table shows outstanding option awards held by the named executive officers as of December 31, 2022.

 Name Vested Shares Unvested Shares Total Shares

 Curtis D. Hodgson

-Kenneth E. Shipley
+Kenneth E. Shipley - -

+R. Duncan Bates (1) - 962,460 962,460

 Jeffrey V. Burt

-Thomas J. Kerkaert (1) 6,925 27,701 34,626
+Ronald C. Arrington (2) 62,460 62,460